iwanders/vpn_infrastructure/clients/README.md

 * [http_ssl_client](http_ssl_client) This contains a script that can be used to produce a `.p12` file that a browser can use to authenticate with the proxy that requires the client side ssl certificates.
+* [client_wg](client_wg) Connects to the wireguard server, use with `wg-quick up ./wireguard.conf` don't forget to setup the keys correctly in both the server and the client.

 [python]: https://www.python.org/